 (iii) make and keep a record of the number of votes counted from each ballot box.

-(b) The Returning Officer shall then —
+(b) The returning officer shall then —

-(i) ascertain from the communications received from Assistant Returning Officers the number of votes given for each candidate at polling places where the ballot boxes have been opened by Assistant Returning Officers and by persons voting at general polling places, absent voters and persons voting provisionally under section 119(4a), 122(2), or 122A and persons voting by early vote; and
+(i) ascertain from the communications received from assistant returning officers the number of votes given for each candidate at polling places where the ballot boxes have been opened by assistant returning officers and by persons voting at general polling places, absent voters and persons voting provisionally under section 119(4a), 122(2), or 122A and persons voting by early vote; and

 (ii) add the votes so given for each candidate to the votes counted by himself in favour of each such candidate, so as to ascertain, for the whole district, the number of votes given for each candidate respectively.

-(c) The candidate who has received the largest number of votes shall be declared by the Returning Officer duly elected.
+(c) The candidate who has received the largest number of votes shall be declared by the returning officer duly elected.

 (d) If the candidates have an equal number of votes section 145 applies.

-(2) The procedure at the count of the votes by the Returning Officer for each district, if there are more candidates than 2, shall be as follows:
+(2) The procedure at the count of the votes by the returning officer for each district, if there are more candidates than 2, shall be as follows:

-(a) The Returning Officer shall —
+(a) The returning officer shall —

-(i) open all ballot boxes not opened by Assistant Returning Officers;
+(i) open all ballot boxes not opened by assistant returning officers;

 (ii) arrange the ballot papers under the names of the respective candidates and place in a separate parcel all those on which a first preference is indicated for the same candidate, rejecting informal ballot papers; and